What to Do If an ATM Doesn't Give You Money

 It’s a rare occurrence, but a very frustrating one: When bank customers use an ATM to make a cash withdrawal, they may not receive all, or any, of their requested cash.
 However, the bank still shows the withdrawal from the customer's account.

 ATMs occasionally malfunction, such as cash getting stuck in the machine, and sometimes there’s fraud involved.
 These issues almost always get cleared up, but they can create anxiety while you wonder whether or not you’ll get reimbursed or if the bank will even believe your story.
 What’s more, this mishap could cause financial issues if your account was already running low.

-- Call your card issuer or bank: File a claim with your credit card company immediately (if it was a credit card) or your bank (if it was a debit card).
+File a claim with your credit card company immediately (if it was a credit card) or your bank (if it was a debit card).
 Let them know exactly what happened, as this is the fastest way to get funds credited to your account.
 Your card issuer will sort things out with the ATM operator.
-You should not need to contact another bank besides your own bank, even if you used another bank’s ATM.

 Under federal law, you are protected from these types of errors and fraud.
 Assuming you used a debit card, Regulation E provides that your bank must investigate the incident and resolve your claim against the ATM operator.

 This doesn’t make things any easier in the short-term, but there’s a very good chance that you’ll be reimbursed eventually.
-If you’ve been unlucky enough to find a bad ATM, hopefully, you’ll find consolation in knowing that, based on the odds, it’ll probably never happen to you again.
+If you’ve been unlucky enough to find a bad ATM, hopefully, you’ll find consolation in knowing that, based on the odds, chances are low it will ever happen to you again.